-(ie, low-strict; cell 1 in Figure 6), people's well-being was compromised, with citizens reporting more symptoms of anxiety and depression and lower life satisfaction and vitality.
+On days when measures were disproportionally strict (i.e., low-strict; cell 1 in Figure 3), people's well-being was compromised, with citizens reporting more symptoms of anxiety and depression and lower life satisfaction and vitality.
 A variety of factors could potentially play a role herein.
-First, on such days, the basic psychological needs for autonomy, competence, and relatedness may be under threat, thus entailing experiences of need frustration which is a robust predictor of madadjustement.45 While people may accept the restriction of freedom, this is no longer the case when the stringency of the measures is disproportional to the hospitalization load.
+First, on such days, the basic psychological needs for autonomy, competence, and relatedness may be under threat, thus entailing experiences of need frustration which is a robust predictor of madadjustement45.
+While people may accept the restriction of freedom, this is no longer the case when the stringency of the measures is disproportional to the hospitalization load.
 Second, the elevated anxiety may reflect citizens' concerns regarding how long these strict measures would last and whether they would ever get removed, raising worries regarding the predictability of the situation.
 Third, people may begin to look back at the time when no strict measures were imposed on them.
-Such a comparison may elicit feelings of resentment, if not anger and even rebelliousness, which explains why their controlled motivation and amotivation to adhere to measures is highest under these circumstances.46 Hence, to preserve people's motivation, need satisfaction and mental health, strict measures can better be withdrawn as soon the epidemiological situation allows.
+Such a comparison may elicit feelings of resentment, if not anger and even rebelliousness, which explains why their controlled motivation and amotivation to adhere to measures is highest under these circumstances46.
+Hence, to preserve people's motivation, need satisfaction and mental health, strict measures can better be withdrawn as soon the epidemiological situation allows.

-In contrast, when strict measures were proportional (ie, high-strict; cell 2 in Figure 6), a more adaptive pattern appears.
+In contrast, when strict measures were proportional (i.e., high-strict; cell 2 in Figure 3), a more adaptive pattern appears.
 In spite of the presence of strict measures, citizens report higher adherence and display a more adaptive motivational pattern characterized by high autonomous and low controlled motivation and low amotivation.
-Presumably the risk to become severely ill makes strict measures perceived as a proportional and, therefore, internalized.47,48 Internalized measures are considered adequate responses to handle the health threat and result in more autonomously motivated compliance.^{46,49} Also in terms of need satisfaction, strict measures do not come by definition with a loss of needsatisfying opportunities.
-After all, strict measures were often taken on moments when the situation was highly uncertain and, hence, strict measures would potentially bring back a sense of control and safety in life.
-In other words, strict measures may contribute to preserving people's well-being and serving as a buffer against a potential rise in anxiety.
-Prior work in other contexts such as schooling50 and procedural justice26 similarly suggests that measures and rules are less likely to thwart people's basic psychological needs and wellbeing when they are perceived to be proportional.25
+Presumably the risk to become severely ill makes strict measures perceived as a proportional and, therefore, internalized^{47,48}.
+Internalized measures are considered adequate responses to handle the health threat and result in more autonomously motivated compliance^{46,49}.
+Also in terms of need satisfaction, strict measures do not come by definition with a loss of need-satisfying opportunities.
+After all, strict measures were often taken on moments when the situation was highly uncertain and, hence, strict measures may contribute to preserving people's wellbeing and serving as a buffer against a potential rise in anxiety.
+Prior work in other contexts such as schooling50 and procedural justice26 similarly suggests that measures and rules are less likely to thwart people's basic psychological needs and well-being when they are perceived to be proportional25.

-Much as strict measures are not inherently 'bad' or 'good,' this is also the case for lenient measures: also lenient measures can be disproportional in relation to the epidemiological situation (ie, lenient-high; cell 4 in Figure 6).
-On such days, people report more maladjustment compared to a situation characterized by a proportional lenient policy (ie, lenientlow).
+Much as strict measures are not inherently 'bad' or 'good', this is also the case for lenient measures: also lenient measures can be disproportional in relation to the epimediological situation (i.e., lenient-high; cell 4 in Figure 3).
+On such days, people report more maladjustment compared to a situation characterized by a proportional lenient policy (i.e., lenient-low).
 When a government fails to take action when the hospitalization load is high, people report higher anxiety and depressive complaints, lower need satisfaction, and they display a maladaptive motivational pattern.
 The anxiety arising under these circumstance may now be due to people's health concerns, induced by the absence of a swift and coordinated action to prevent a further escalation of the situation.
-In light of governments' failure or courage to introduce strict measures, people seem to become demotivated.
+In light of governements' failure or courage to introduce strict measures, people seem to become demotivated.
 They question the overall strategy of the government and may no longer believe that their actions result in desirable outcomes.